 - It features a hyper-elastic gel polymer that is designed to stay firm and supportive until you apply enough pressure.
 It is a great pick for back sleepers because the mattress collapses under your hips and butt while supporting your lower back.

 - The Purple is a temperature-neutral mattress.
-The gel grid promotes airflow throughout the mattress.
-You shouldn’t be overheating on the Purple.
+The gel grid promotes airflow throughout the mattress, so people shouldn’t be overheating on the Purple.

-- The gel grid is also very durable.
-It should stand up to years of use, so the Purple should be a longer-lasting mattress.
+- The gel grid is also very durable and should stand up to years of use, so the Purple mattress should be a longer-lasting mattress.

-- The mattress is very responsive and has a fair amount of bounce.
-You should be able to move around on the mattress without feeling stuck.
+- The mattress is very responsive and has a fair amount of bounce, so people should be able to move around on the mattress without feeling stuck.

 Read the full Purple mattress review.

-The GhostBed is a firmer, all-foam mattress.
-It felt like a 7.5/10, which is at the high end of the ideal back sleeping firmness range.
+The GhostBed is a firmer, all-foam mattress that felt like a 7.5/10, which is at the high end of the ideal back sleeping firmness range.

 That being said, it should still be a great match for most back sleepers.
-The top layer consists of latex foam.
-It allows your hips to sink in just the right amount and also presses up into the lumbar area for support.
-Below that, there is a 2″ layer of memory foam.
-This contours to the shape of your body and also helps support the lumbar area.
+The top layer consists of latex foam that allows the hips to sink in just the right amount and also presses up into the lumbar area for support.
+Below that, there is a 2″ layer of memory foam, which contours to the shape of the body and also helps support the lumbar area.

 The GhostBed is a great choice for back sleepers who prefer a firmer mattress or need extra support.
 Heavier back sleepers should also feel properly supported on the GhostBed.

 - It is a very supportive mattress that could be a great fit for back sleepers.
-While it is on the firm side, your hips still sink in the right amount.
-A layer of memory foam also helps with contouring.
+While it is on the firm side, the hips still sink in the right amount, and a layer of memory foam also helps with contouring.

-- The top latex foam layer is open-celled, so this is a breathable mattress.
-You shouldn’t be overheating on the GhostBed.
+- The top latex foam layer is open-celled, so this is a breathable mattress and people shouldn’t be overheating on the GhostBed.

 - The mattress contains very durable materials, so it should be a longer-lasting mattress.
 It is a great value when you think about these high-quality materials and how durable they are.